fabkrum/web-performance-resources/crux-page-data.md

 ];
 ```

-To fasten the process, you can, for example, only check the phone data:
+To fasten the process, you might only want to check the mobile data:

 ```
 const FORM_FACTORS = [